 Sanna Karjalainen: To stand out from the crowd and include social value in your designs is an important tool of the trade.
 The fashion industry is such a big field, and to be successful you need to be noticed.
 If you stand strongly behind your creations and are proud of them, that will show through and attract others.
 Ethics are also important – consumers are becoming more aware of where their clothes come from and how they are made.

-The UK-China Arts Education Exchange 2017 runs from 11 to 25 November at Wuhan Textile University in China, with students from the University of Portsmouth in the UK.
+The UK-China Arts Education Exchange 2017 ran from 11 to 25 November at Wuhan Textile University in China, with students from the University of Portsmouth in the UK.

 Find more arts opportunities.